crossbario/autobahn-python/docs/websocket/programming.rst

 The core WebSocket interface :class:`autobahn.websocket.interfaces.IWebSocketChannel` provides the following *callbacks*:

 * :meth:`autobahn.websocket.interfaces.IWebSocketChannel.onConnect`
+* :meth:`autobahn.websocket.interfaces.IWebSocketChannel.onConnecting`
 * :meth:`autobahn.websocket.interfaces.IWebSocketChannel.onOpen`
 * :meth:`autobahn.websocket.interfaces.IWebSocketChannel.onMessage`
 * :meth:`autobahn.websocket.interfaces.IWebSocketChannel.onClose`

 We have already seen the callback for :ref:`receiving-messages`.
 This callback will usually fire many times during the lifetime of a WebSocket connection.

-In contrast, the other three callbacks above each only fires once for a given connection.
+In contrast, the other four callbacks above each only fires once for a given connection.

 Opening Handshake
 ~~~~~~~~~~~~~~~~~

 Whenever a new client connects to the server, a new protocol instance will be created and the :meth:`autobahn.websocket.interfaces.IWebSocketChannel.onConnect` callback fires as soon as the WebSocket opening handshake is begun by the client.

 For a WebSocket server protocol, ``onConnect()`` will fire with
 :class:`autobahn.websocket.protocol.ConnectionRequest` providing information on the client wishing to connect via WebSocket.

 .. code-block:: python